 Winner of the 2010 Young Concert Artists International Auditions, he was presented in debut recitals at Merkin Concert Hall and the Kennedy Center to rave reviews.
 By the age of 16, he had already won First Prizes in the International Young Musicians Competition in Prague and the Musical Youth of the Planet Competition in Moscow.
 He recorded the Weber Concertino for clarinet with the State Symphony Orchestra of New Russia.

 Born in 1992 in Gyumri, Armenia, Mr. Arutyunian’s family moved to Moscow when he was three.
 He graduated from the Moscow State Conservatory where he worked with Evgeny Petrov.
-He currently lives in New York City, and works with Charles Neidich at The Juilliard School.
+He recently received his Bachelor’s degree from the Juilliard School, where he worked with Charles Neidich.
 Mr. Arutyunian’s clarinet is a personal gift from the conductor and violinist Vladimir Spivakov.
 He receives general support for his career from the Guzik Foundation in California.

 [Pronounced: Nah-rehk Ah-roo-tuhyoo-nee-in]

 PLEASE NOTE: If you would like to include this biography in a concert program, please contact YCA to make sure that you have the most up-to-date version.